 Spend the day taking in the spectacle of the famous wildebeest migration.
 This annual migration through the Serengeti and Masai Mara is one of the safari highlights of Africa.
 The wildebeest migration moves in a basic clockwise direction throughout the year in the Serengeti eco-system and moves north into the Masai Mara in Kenya from June/July through to Sep/October.
 Sightings cannot be guaranteed as the herds move according to the availability of food sources and migration movements can be erratic.
 The herds are accompanied by zebras and Thomson's gazelles and are stealthily hunted by local predators such as leopards, lions and hyenas.

-Take your flight from Serengeti to Manayara (LKY) today.
-The flight duration is approximately 1.5 hr.
+Take your flight from Serengeti to Manyara (LKY) today.
+The flight duration is approximately 1.5 hours.

 Luggage restriction applicable to this flight: 15kg (32 lb) per person, for both carry-on and checked luggage.
 Your checked luggage needs to be soft-sided - no wheels / no spine, a duffel bag is recommended.
 A small purse/backpack, is recommended as a carry-on, to keep your camera, passport, hat, sunblock or other items you need within easy reach.